MUMEi-28/Aphrodite-AI/README.md

 # Aphrodite AI 💖

 Aphrodite AI is a fun and interactive AI-powered love assistant that brings romance, entertainment, and fortune-telling into one engaging platform.
-Whether you want to chat with Aphrodite, play a romantic-themed Hangman game, or discover your love fortune, this project has something for you!
+Whether you want to chat with Aphrodite, play a romantic-themed Hangman game (not really...), or discover your love fortune, this project has something for you!

 ## 🌟 Features